 We have lost our position as a city set on a hill.
 Our light is hidden under the bushel.
 We have (to some degree) abandoned the cause of justice as the world has rushed in to appropriate the idea of justice from us.

 The idea of social justice began in the body of Christ, but it was overtaken by outside forces.
-The gospel was deemphasized and then discarded along the way as the Church allowed the social justice effort to be recharacterized by outsiders to the call to do justice.
+The gospel was deemphasized and then discarded along the way as the Church allowed the social justice effort to be recharacterized by outsiders.

-The fact that the world “does justice” motivated by different ideals does not mean the body of Christ should not do justice motivated by the grace and love of Christ.
+The fact that the world “does justice” motivated by different ideals is no reason for the body of Christ to fail to do justice motivated by the grace and love of Christ.
 In fact, the Church is needed all the more to do justice motivated by truth than ever before because the world is now full of people who think that justice can be accomplished apart from a just God.

 We should not be content simply to stand opposed to those people who seek to do justice from a secular framework, lest we fail to justice ourselves.
 Anyone who has a heart to do justice is reaching for God, though they might not even know it.
 If we set ourselves always in opposition to them, how can we be salt and light to them?

 I believe God is calling us in the Body of Christ to roll up our sleeves in these times and do justice in earnest.
 I believe we have some ground to make up that we have ceded to the world.